GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 ### Failed Result

-Failed checks should output the missing class, fields or methods and the referencing classes.
+Failed checks should output the missing classes, fields, or methods and the referencing classes.

 ```
 [INFO] --- maven-enforcer-plugin:3.0.0-M2:enforce (enforce-linkage-checker) @ google-cloud-core-grpc ---